-Gateway's Quality Income strategy consists of an actively managed, proprietary factor-based equity portfolio with an option selling overlay program.
+Gateway's Quality Income strategy consists of an actively managed, proprietary factor-based equity portfolio with an overlay program which provides index option exposure.
 In its Quality Income strategy, Gateway invests in equity securities of companies that exhibit high profitability and other strong fundamentals such as cash flow generation, earnings quality, efficient use of capital and strong balance sheets with low leverage.
-The options selling overlay program is designed to provide consistent cash flow.
+The overlay program is designed to provide consistent cash flow.

-OTHER INVESTMENTS
+• OTHER INVESTMENTS